tlorans/ClimateRisks/docs/source/basicsrecursivemethods.md

 $\frac{\partial}{\partial {C}_{t}} u{\left({C}_{t} \right)} = \beta \frac{\partial}{\partial {K}_{t + 1}} f{\left({K}_{t + 1} \right)} \frac{\partial}{\partial {C}_{t + 1}} u{\left({C}_{t + 1} \right)}$

 And we're done!
 The Euler Equation and the transition equation gives you the equilibrium conditions of this model.

+In case of multiple control variables, you will end up with multiple Euler equations (one equation per control variable).